 The first script Geof and his writing partner Troy Hunter wrote won the Austin Screenplay Competition.
 Their second was optioned by Anonymous Content where it is currently in development with Treehouse Films.
 They also have deals with Sierra/Infinity and Syd Ganis.
 He’s written and/or produced four independent films, all of which are in distribution worldwide.
 He’s been a development consultant and Story Analyst for Vulcan Productions for over 16 years; projects there include HARD CANDY, starring Ellen Page, and the Humanitas Prize-winning WHERE GOD LEFT HIS SHOES, starring the great John Leguizamo.
 Geof has taught screenwriting at the University of Washington Extension, and Seattle University.

-A former Broadway assistant director, screenwriter Nicole Pouchet is returning to her roots in drama.
-Her sci-fi spec screenplays have earned the notice of industry titans including Finalist placement in 2017 Tracking Board Launchpad competition and Finalist placement in the 2017 PAGE International Screenwriting Awards.
-Books from Nicole’s Elemental Myths paranormal romance series have ranked #1 on Amazon bestseller lists and won second prize in the 2013 Amazon Breakthrough Novel Award contest.
+A former Broadway assistant director, Nicole is a published novelist and a screenwriter for Zombie Orpheus Entertainment’s fantasy TV series, Strowlers.
+Her screenplays have earned finalist placements in PAGE International Screenwriting Award and Tracking Board Launchpad’s Contest.
+Books from the novelist’s Elemental Myths paranormal romance series have ranked #1 on Amazon bestseller lists and won second prize in the 2013 Amazon Breakthrough Novel Award contest.
 Her latest manuscript won first place in a 2017 Romance Writers of America contest.
 Nicole recently moved cross-country from the D.C. area to Seattle and finds that she enjoys the rain.
 Now that she’s sold her marketing agency, Nicole spends her hours writing, raising two sons with her spouse, watching Doctor Who, and staring at the ceiling.

 Mark recently was a quarter finalist in the Page Awards for 2017 with his screenplay, Super Geeks.
 He was a 2011 winner of the Scriptoid TV Challenge for Best Pilot of an Original TV Series.
 He has written a novel which is available on Kindle, as well as many short stories.
 His latest is included in a collection called, 100 Voices, available on Amazon.
 He is currently involved in creating episodes for an online Web Series as well as busy putting the finishing touches on a number of screenplays.